 Specific Objectives Diagnostic Information Actions counting from the date of the child's birth.
 1.4.
 Support and advice on Reconciliation of Work Life and Organizational Culture.
 Development of training activities promoted by the work center aimed at all staff based on information on existing rights, positive aspects and areas for improvement, as well as possible unconscious biases that may influence the institutional culture regarding this axis.
-2. Gender balance in leadership and decision The Management Centre and the ACIISI show a balanced staffing table (table a) in terms of the ratio of women and men with a tendency to favour the female gender.
-2.1.
+2. Gender balance in leadership and decision making.
+Establish the appropriate measures so that there is equality between women and men in leadership and decision-making (participation, The Management Centre and the ACIISI show a balanced staffing table (table a) in terms of the ratio of women and men with a tendency to favour the female gender.
+A working group for equality has been set up in the General Technical Secretariat of the Regional Ministry of Economy, Knowledge and Employment to which the Management Centre is attached.
+In terms of its external work, the ACIISI carries out several initiatives that promote the leadership and visibility of women in research: Women for Africa Foundation Grant.
+The project is part of the "Ellas Investigan" programme.
+Pioneers in the development of the Miniferias de la Ciencia y la Innovación in the Canary Islands and the "Women and 2.1.
 Try to attend to the principle of balanced presence of women and men in the appointments and designations of the positions of the management team of the management center.
-Incorporate training and experience in gender making.
-A working group for equality has been set up in the General equality among the selection criteria.
-Establish the appropriate measures so Technical Secretariat of the Regional Ministry of Economy, Knowledge and Employment to which the Management Centre is attached.
+Incorporate training and experience in gender equality among the selection criteria.
 2.2.
-Joint contracting tables: representatives of the ACIISI will have a joint participation in the contracting tables and other selection and evaluation commissions of the lines that there is In terms of its external work, the ACIISI carries out several developed by the programs. equality between initiatives that promote the leadership and visibility of women in research: 23.
-Analysis of the possible conscious or unconscious barriers that exist in the selection, promotion or hiring to women and men in leadership and Women for Africa Foundation Grant.
-The project is part of the "Ellas Investigan" programme. ensure the representation of women in leadership and decision-making positions: structural, institutional and decision-making (participation, Pioneers in the development of the Miniferias de la Ciencia y la Innovación in the Canary Islands and the "Women and individual through the development of training activities aimed at responsible personnel. representation, training and recognition) in conditions of Girls in Science" programme.
+Joint contracting tables: representatives of the ACIISI will have a joint participation in the contracting tables and other selection and evaluation commissions of the lines developed by the programs.
+23. Analysis of the possible conscious or unconscious barriers that exist in the selection, promotion or hiring to ensure the representation of women in leadership and decision-making positions: structural, institutional and individual through the development of training activities aimed at responsible personnel. representation, training and recognition) in conditions of Girls in Science" programme.
 2.4.
 Stimulate and give recognition to the presence of women in research and innovation teams and promote the development of content in research and technology created by women, incorporating evaluation phases that grant an